briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     substances shall not include decocainized coca leaves or extraction of coca leaves if the extractions do not contain cocaine or ecgonine.

-6. _(f)_ “Committed in the vicinity of a juvenile.”
-An offense is “committed in the vicinity of a juvenile” if the offender commits the offense within 100 feet of a juvenile or within the view of a juvenile, regardless of whether the offender knows the age of the juvenile, whether the offender knows the offense is being committed within 100 feet of or within view of the juvenile, or whether the juvenile actually views the commission of the offense.
+6. _(f)_ "Committed in the vicinity of a juvenile."
+An offense is "committed in the vicinity of a juvenile" if the offender commits the offense within 100 feet of a juvenile or within the view of a juvenile, regardless of whether the offender knows the age of the juvenile, whether the offender knows the offense is being committed within 100 feet of or within view of the juvenile, or whether the juvenile actually views the commission of the offense.

-7. _(g)_ “Committed in the vicinity of a school.”
-An offense is “committed in the vicinity of a school” if the offender commits the offense on school premises, in a school building, or within 1,000 feet of the boundaries of any school premises, regardless of whether the offender knows the offense is being committed on school premises, in a school building, or within 1,000 feet of the boundaries of any school premises.
+7. _(g)_ "Committed in the vicinity of a school."
+An offense is "committed in the vicinity of a school" if the offender commits the offense on school premises, in a school building, or within 1,000 feet of the boundaries of any school premises, regardless of whether the offender knows the offense is being committed on school premises, in a school building, or within 1,000 feet of the boundaries of any school premises.

-8. _(h)_ “Controlled substance.”
+8. _(h)_ "Controlled substance."
 Has the same meaning as in Ohio R.C.
 3719.01.

-9. _(i)_ “Controlled substance analog.”
+9. _(i)_ "Controlled substance analog."
 Has the same meaning as in Ohio R.C.
 3719.01.

-10. _(j)_ “Counterfeit controlled substance.”
+10. _(j)_ "Counterfeit controlled substance."
 Any of the following:

     1. _(1)_ Any drug that bears, or whose container or label bears, a trademark, trade name or other identifying mark used without authorization